service-mesh-performance/service-mesh-performance/README.md

 <a href="https://meshery.io"><img src="docs/assets/spec/readme/meshery-logo-light-text.svg"
 style="margin:10px;" width="125px"
 alt="Meshery - the Service Mesh Management Plane" align="left" /></a>
 <a href="https://meshery.io">Meshery</a> is the multi-service mesh management plane offering lifecycle management of more types of service meshes than any other tool available today.
-Meshery facilitates adopting, configuring, operating and managing performance of different service meshes and incorporates the collection and display of metrics from applications running on top of any service mesh.
+Meshery facilitates adopting, configuring, operating and managing performance of different service meshes and incorporates the collection and display of metrics from applications running on top of any service mesh.<br /><br />

 <a href="docs/assets/spec/readme/service mesh performance example.gif"><img src="docs/assets/spec/readme/service mesh performance example.gif" /></a>
 See the <a href="docs/assets/spec/readme/service mesh performance result.yaml">sample results</a> file.